House approves budget framework for Trump's 'big' bill after intense wrangling sways GOP holdouts

 “The Math Does Not Add Up,” Rep. Chip Roy, R-Texas, had posted earlier on social media.

-Rep. Andy Harris, R-Md., the Freedom Caucus chair, led others to met with the senators.
+Rep. Andy Harris, R-Md., the Freedom Caucus chair, led others to meet with the senators.

-“All we can do is make sure that they understand where we’re coming from and how close we want to work with them to get to the final product,” Thune said afterward.

-But he panned the idea of the House sending back an amended version, which would require another potential all-night voting session like the one senators endured last weekend.
-“We can’t do that,” Thune said.

-In the end, Republican Reps.
+In the end, Harris, Roy and almost all the holdouts came on board.
+They said they were assured by Johnson, Thune and Trump that there would be steep cuts ahead.
+Republican Reps.
 Thomas Massie of Kentucky and Rep. Victoria Spartz of Indiana voted “no.”

+“We got as much as we could,” said Rep. Tim Burchett, R-Tenn. ”We realized it was bigger than us."

+Before the vote, Thune, R-S.D., tried to assure House conservatives that many GOP senators were aligned with their pursuit of spending reductions.

+But the details ahead will matter.
+Key Republican senators already signaled their disapproval of some $800 billion in House-proposed cuts that could hit Medicaid and other vital programs.

+Johnson insisted that the health care and other services that millions of Americans rely on, particularly Medicare, Medicaid and Social Security, would be spared.
+Republicans instead are seeking to impose new restrictions on benefits and cut what they portray as waste, fraud and abuse, following DOGE's efforts.

-The House and Senate are at the beginning phase of a process that will take weeks, if not months, as they turn their budget resolutions into legislative text — a final product with more votes ahead later this spring or summer.
+The House and Senate are at the beginning phase of a process as they turn their budget resolutions into legislative text — a final product expected later this spring or summer.

-House Democratic leader Hakeem Jeffries of New York said the budget plan is reckless and callous, proposing cuts to give tax breaks to the wealthy.

-“We’re here to make it clear,” Jeffries said.
-“Hands off everyday Americans struggling to make ends meet.”

 Central to the budget framework is the Republican effort to preserve the tax breaks approved in 2017, during Trump's first term, while potentially adding the new ones he promised during his 2024 campaign.
 That includes no taxes on tipped wages, Social Security income and others, ballooning the price tag to some $7 trillion over the decade.

-The package also allows for budget increases with some $175 billion to pay for Trump's deportation operation and as much for the Defense Department to bolster military spending.
+The package also allows for more than $500 billion in budget increases, including some $175 billion to pay for Trump's deportation operation and as much for the Defense Department to bolster military spending.

-It would be partly paid for with deep cuts to domestic programs, including health care, as part of the $2 trillion in reductions outlined in the House version.
-Several Republican senators have signaled they are not willing to go that far.
+But the House and Senate need to resolve their differences on the debt limit, as well.
+The House GOP increases the debt limit to $4 trillion, but the Senate lifted it to $5 trillion so Congress would not have to revisit the issue again until after the midterm elections in November 2026.

 To clip costs, the Senate is using an unusual accounting method that does not count the costs of preserving the 2017 tax cuts, some $4.5 trillion, as new spending, another factor that is enraging the House conservatives.